nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Adding a partner university

-Add a partner university the user is interested into the user selected university list.
+Add a partner university that you are interested into your selected university list.

 #### Format: `add /uni <UNIVERSITY_INDEX>` `add /uni <UNIVERSITY_NAME>`